Nordstrom/kafka-connect-sqs/README.md

 * `sqs.max.messages`: Maximum number of messages to read from SQS queue for each poll interval.
 Range is 0 - 10 with default of 1.
 * `sqs.wait.time.seconds`: Duration (in seconds) to wait for a message to arrive in the queue.
 Default is 1.
 * `sqs.message.attributes.enabled`: If true, it gets the SQS MessageAttributes and inserts them as Kafka Headers (only string headers are currently supported).
 Default is false.
-* `sqs.message.attributes.list`: The comma separated list of MessageAttribute names to be included (or "All" to accept all the names).
+* `sqs.message.attributes.include.list`: The comma separated list of MessageAttribute names to be included, if empty it includes all the Message Attributes.
 Default is the empty string.

 ### Sample Configuration